 At full term the placenta is discoid in shape with a diameter of 15-25cm, approximately 3 cm thick and weighs about 500-600g.
 At birth, it is torn from the uterine wall and around 30 minutes after the birth of the child it is expelled from the uterine cavity.

 The maternal side will have 15-20 bulging areas which are the cotyledons, covered by a thin layer of decidua basalis.
-Intervillous lakes of the fully grown placenta contain approximately 150 mL of maternal blood, which is renewed 3-4 times per minute.
+The fully grown placenta contains intervillious lakes.
+These structures will hold approximately 150 mL of maternal blood.
+This is renewed 3-4 times per minute.

 End of Pregnancy

 The aim of the changes that occur to the placenta at the end of pregnancy is to reduce exchange between the maternal and foetal circulations.
 These changes are as follows:

 - Increase in the fibrous tissue in the core of the villus

 - Obliterative changes in small capillaries of the villi

 - Deposition of fibrinoid on the surface of the villi in the junctional zone and in the chorionic plate.